sepulzera/Notes/ReadMe.md

 Simply checkout this repository and import the project into your IDE of choice.
 Run "Build" > "Rebuild Project" to make sure that everything is working.
 You may need to download required dependencies.

+# License

+This project is licensed under MIT.
+See LICENSE for further information.